-The CPAT testing fee is $150, which includes the test and two optional orientation sessions.
+The CPAT testing fee includes the test and two optional orientation sessions.
 Additional practice days can also be scheduled separately for an additional fee.
 All fees are non-refundable.

 Rescheduling your test: Candidates may reschedule their test date up to two business days beforehand without penalty.
 Changes less than two business days before a scheduled CPAT will be subject to a $50 processing fee.

 FCTC does not accept reschedule requests on the day of the event.

 Cancellations: All FCTC fees are non-refundable.
 Candidates may cancel their test, but will forfeit their testing fees.

 No-shows: If you do not show up on your scheduled test day, your fee is forfeited.
 If you want to schedule another test day, you will have to pay the full fee again.